-Proportions of F and M before spawning are both set to zero to reflect the SSB calculation date of 1 January.
+Proportions of F and M before spawning are both set to zero to reflect the SSB calculation date of the 1st of January.

-B.2.3.
-Natural mortality
+B.2.3 Natural mortality

 Natural mortality is assumed constant over ages and years at 0.1.
-This is consistent with the natural mortality estimates used for sole by other ICES Working Groups (WGNSSK: IV, VIId, WGCSE: VIIa, VIIfg, VIIIa,b) and consistent with estimates of M reported in Horwood (1993) for VIIfg sole as well as other stocks and papers cited therein.
+This is consistent with the natural mortality estimates used for sole by other ICES Working Groups (WGNSSK: 4, 7.d, WGCSE: 7.a, 7.fg, 7.a.b) and consistent with estimates of M reported in Horwood (1993) for 7.fg sole as well as other stocks and papers cited therein.

-B.3.
-Surveys
+B.3 Surveys